|Type of Research:||Show/Exhibition|

 |Group or Collective Creators:||London College of Fashion|

 London College of Fashion (LCF) which attracts creative talent from all over the world, has teamed up with internationally renowned Henry Poole & Co of Savile Row and luxury fabric supplier Dormeuil on this major project to re-invent the Tuxedo for the 21st century: The Little Black Jacket – Celebrating 150 years of the Tuxedo.

-The resulting work will travel internationally to a number of destinations, including as a ‘pop-up’ in Harrods and the Burlington Arcade in London and to Tuxedo Park in New York, where the black jacket was first worn in America – with other international dates for 2012 to follow shortly.
+The resulting work travelled internationally to a number of destinations, including as a ‘pop-up’ in Harrods and the Burlington Arcade in London and to Tuxedo Park in New York, where the black jacket was first worn in America.

 Re-inventing the Tuxedo for the 21st century are a group of talented LCF BA (Hons) Bespoke Tailoring students who have been partnered with actors from the Drama Centre at LCF’s sister college Central Saint Martin’s to create tailor made tuxedos.
 To illustrate the creative process two films have been produced – the first a behind the scenes documentary, the second a stunning black and white fashion short.